rayholtz/PublicRepo/Nagios/Barracuda_ADC/README.md

 These Nagios checks look at a Barracuda ADC and report on the Load, Storage, and Cluster Status.
-They are based on the 'check_snmp_load' and 'check_snmp_mem' scripts by Patrick Proy
+They are based on the 'check_snmp_load' and 'check_snmp_mem' scripts by Patrick Proy These scripts are functional, but the code is messy, not from Patrick's coding, by my hacking them apart and back together again.
+Some cleanup will be necessary, but they do work! :)

 Example configurations:
 -----